25 Gray Dog Breeds (With Pictures)

-The Bergamasco Shepherd is a unique looking grey dog who appears to have dreadlocked hair.
-Their coats are matted, coming in all shades of grey.
+The Bergamasco Shepherd is a unique-looking grey dog who appears to have dreadlocked hair.
+Their coats are matted, coming in all shades of gray.
 They are extremely adaptable to outdoor temperatures since their coats protect them.
 They are highly affectionate, loving, and versatile as companions.

 At the top of the list of smartest dog breeds, the Poodle stands over the rest.
 They come in three sizes: standard, miniature, and toy.
 Each of them has quirks that set them apart, but they are typically all very friendly, eager to please, and agreeable dogs.
 They love to learn and will thrive with obedience or trick training.